Forces, moments and equilibrium form the control-panel for every mechanics question after WA 1.

 Clamp a metre rule to a pivot, add masses, and verify ∑τ=0.

-Use Google Sheets =LINEST() to grab gradient ± standard error when testing Hooke 's law.
+Use Google Sheets =LINEST() to grab gradient ± standard error when testing Hooke's law.

 Comprehensive revision pack

-9478 Section I, Topic 2 Syllabus outcomes at a glance
+9478 Section I, Topic 2 Syllabus outcomes

 Concept map (in words)